 We drank ourselves some beers

 If a little bit crazy ones leave a place where they were gathered, strolled about and thought they were normal, are they sane for being let loose, or different?
-We do well not treat all alike.
+We do well if we do not automatically treat all alike.
 Even so, when birds of a feather that flocked together, stop flocking together, do the birds change?
 Further, will one diseased or crazy bird fester many others it comes into contact with?
-It could be.
+It could be there is that possibility -

-To get a first og beginning grip on things, generalisations tend to be used.
+To get a beginning grip on things, generalisations tend to be used.
 And 'used' does not necessarily mean 'useful' in this, just to make it clear.

 Maybe some who have left SRF forcibly were not celibates.
 Details are hard to get in such cases.
 A few stories have surfaced, but not so many.

 In the history of the Catholic Church, there are differences between what is officially professed and what has been actually carried through.
-We who are able to count saints here, archbishops there and Catholic Masters of Theology too among our ancestors, cannot easily equal 'monastic' with 'celibate' - not even with 'unmarried'.
+We who count saints, archbishops and Catholic Masters of Theology among all our ancestors, cannot easily equal Catholic Master or 'monastic' with 'celibate' - not even with 'unmarried'.
 A little study of countries like Denmark and Norway in medieval times may bring to light that many of the Catholic clergy at that time had children, even many children.
-Quite a number of Vatican cardinals had children as well in those times.
+Quite a number of Vatican cardinals had children too in those times.
 Things got stricter since, at least officially.

 How many monastics that are gay is another delicate problem.
 There are various ways of being gay, not only altarboy-molesting ones.
 How different nuns and monks make do just with sexual urges, not orgies, is another.
 SRF-based statistics that deals with such matters seems hard to come by too, if at all.
 Since intimacy between a church's counsellors and laypersons may lead to more intimacy, the handling of such a fare may become crucial.
 Dr Leon J. Podles: